ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-ticks/index.md

 ## Next Up

-Continue to the next section to learn more about [Axis Labels](/charts-axes-labels/).
+Continue to the next section to learn about [Axis Labels](/charts-axes-labels/).